-If you are interested in seeing ruins then you will enjoy the Betatakin (meaning ledge house) cliff dwelling.
+If you are interested in seeing ruins, you will enjoy the Betatakin (meaning ledge house) cliff dwelling.
 You may not enter the trail unless you have a guide.
-There is no permit necessary and the guide is free.
+There is no permit necessary, and the guide is free.
 There are no pets allowed.
-When we went the visitor center was giving two tours a day, one at 8:15am and another at 11:00am.
-We arrived at the visitor's center the day before and put our names on a list for the 8:15am tour the following day.
-We were told the guide takes 20 people at a time, so if you can't get there the day before to reserve a spot try to get there early; reservations are on a first come first serve basis.
+When we went, the visitor center gave two tours a day, one at 8:15 am and another at 11:00 am.
+We arrived at the visitor's center the day before and put our names on a list for the 8:15 am tour the following day.
+The guide takes 20 people at a time, so if you can't get there the day before to reserve a spot try to get there early; reservations are on a first-come, first-serve basis.

 We hiked this trail on July 26.
-There were only nine other people with us, maybe July is slow.
-All the rangers are Navajo Indians; a while back the park decided Native Americans would be the best people to give the tour.
-Our guide Kayto informed us every ranger that works at the Navajo National Monument must have a four year college degree.
+There were only nine other people with us.
+Maybe July is slow.
+All the rangers are Navajo Indians; a while back, the park decided Native Americans would be the best people to give the tour.
+Our guide, Kayto, informed us every ranger that works at the Navajo National Monument must have a four-year college degree.
 He gave a very descriptive account of the Anasazi people and how they used to live.
 He showed us where they grew their crops and ground their corn.
 There are even remnants of coal and corn cobs from 800 years ago left untouched.
-He showed us the sleeping and the garbage areas and the footholds they used to climb up the side of the cliff.
-Kayto told us these are the best preserved ruins because they were built underneath an alcove so they are protected from rain.
-Kayto also took us to an area on the cliff walls where pictographs were drawn.
+He showed us the sleeping and the garbage areas and the footholds they used to climb up the cliff's side.
+Kayto told us these are the best-preserved ruins because they were built underneath an alcove, protected from the rain.
+Kayto also took us to an area on the cliff with pictographs on the walls.
 You will be able to get a close look at the ruins.
-Nothing is fenced off so please respect the rules.
+Nothing is fenced off, so please respect the rules.

-Because it is a canyon, you will be going down in the beginning so remember to reserve some water for the way back up.
-It is an easy decline for about the first mile but the grade becomes steeper after that.
-The trail description says strenuous, steep switchbacks and it is strongly discouraged for anyone with health problems; good physical condition is necessary.
-At least two liters of water is recommended, as well as snack and comfortable hiking shoes.
-I think the most difficult section is only for about 1 1/2 miles.
+Because it is a canyon, you will be going down initially, so remember to reserve some water for the way back up.
+It is an easy decline for about the first mile, but the grade becomes steeper after that.
+The trail description says strenuous, steep switchbacks, and it is strongly discouraged for anyone with health problems; good physical condition is necessary.
+The recommendation is at least two liters of water, as well as snack and comfortable hiking shoes.
+I think the most challenging section is only about 1 1/2 miles.
 We followed Kayto down at a relatively fast pace passing juniper trees along the way.
-Once at the bottom we walked through a forest.
+Once at the bottom, we walked through a forest.
 There are very clean outhouses several yards away from the ruins.
-They were built far enough away and, with plenty of cover from the trees, they are hidden from view.
-After the tour you are allowed to return to the top at your own pace.
+Far enough away and with plenty of cover from the trees, hidden from view.
+After the tour, you are allowed to return to the top at your own pace.
 The guide is always the last one out.
 Be warned there is some poison oak near the pictographs and mosquitoes in the woods at the bottom.

 Availabilty: 25 tickets are given out on a first-come, first-serve basis the morning of the walk.